ivanxma/mysqlk8s/helm/ee/README.md

     - ivanxma/enterprise-operator
     - ivanxma/enterprise-server
     - ivanxma/enterprise-router
-  - check the namespace withe the repository in OCI tenancy.
+  - check the registry namespace in OCI tenancy.
+    - as such the <namespace>/ivanxma is the REPO environment variable

 5 On machine with docker CLI, tag the images to OCI registry accordingly  (noted : the following repository might be removed without notice)
 ```